 The visa policy of Greenland and the Faroe Islands is taken to be the same as that of Denmark.

-With the European Union and the UK both introducing new electronic travel authorisations (ETAs) soon, there has been some uncertainty about whether they constitute visa requirements.
+With the UK having extended its ETA and Europe due to introduce ETIAS soon, there has been some uncertainty about whether they constitute visa requirements.

 The Henley Passport Index treats ETAs as visa-free, as opposed to electronic visas (e-Visas), which it considers as a form of visa requirement.